 I’d recommend starting with Google Digital Garage to learn some of the basics, followed by the HubSpot Inbound Certification for a more comprehensive overview on inbound marketing techniques and how they all fit together.
 From there, consider the Google Analytics Academy (and associated certification) to learn how to get around the most widely used website analytics program.
 Finally, if you want to develop a more specialist area, consider something like the AdWords (PPC) or Hootsuite (social media) courses.
 These are a few suggestions, but there are also good courses on other websites such as edX and Udemy.
 Once again, Google is your friend.

 Before you start checking your bank balance, all of the courses mentioned above are free.
-While paid courses have their place, I personally believe you can go a long way using just free resources if you’re willing to put in the effort.
+While paid courses have their place, I personally believe you can go a long way using just free resources if you’re willing to do the research.

 What’s one of the best ways to practice digital marketing?
 Start marketing yourself online (in this case via social media).